jaymn4u/pdsnd_github/README.md

 ### Project Title
 US Bikeshare data

+### List of softwares used
+Python 3
+Git bash 2.24.0.2
+Vim

 ### Description
 The Project inquires of the user the data the user wants to view and filters it according to the user's preference